* This is the Consumer Version. *

 Weakness and paralysis can lead to the development of pressure sores and breathing difficulties.
 Bladder and bowel function may be impaired, as may sexual function.

-The diagnosis is usually suspected based on symptoms.
+Blockage of the spinal cord’s blood supply is usually suspected based on symptoms.

 Angiography can confirm that an artery to the front of the spinal cord is blocked, but it is usually unnecessary.

 When possible, the cause (such as aortic dissection or polyarteritis nodosa) is treated, but otherwise, treatment focuses on relieving symptoms and managing complications because paralysis and spinal cord dysfunction are usually permanent.